Votto breaks thumb as Reds beat White Sox 1-0 in 10 innings - WHIZ News

 “Sonny was sharp, really comfortable and determined to go deep in that game,” Bell said.

-Senzel was thrown out at the plate in the first trying to score from third on Votto’s grounder to José Abreu.
+Senzel was thrown out at the plate in the first trying to score from third on Votto’s grounder to first baseman José Abreu.

 ON THE RUN